-The NIHR Greater Manchester PSTRC is hosting its next annual symposium on 22 May 2019 at the Crowne Plaza Manchester Oxford Road.
+The NIHR Greater Manchester PSTRC hosted its annual symposium on 22 May 2019 at the Crowne Plaza Manchester Oxford Road.

-This event will cover key topics of relevance to patient safety in Greater Manchester and beyond, including:
+The event covered key topics of relevance to patient safety in Greater Manchester and beyond, including:

 - Artificial Intelligence and patient safety

 - Transitions and patient safety

 - the unique Greater Manchester Health and Social Care Partnership

 Experts from Paris and Norway joined NHS National Director of Patient Safety, Dr Aidan Fowler to speak at the event, at which there were around 100 academics, researchers, policy makers and NHS executives.

 Read the symposium summary blog post.